shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery.md

 # Winter Storm Delivery

-You play as reindeer pulling a delivery sled to a peninsula about to be frozen over by a blizzard.
+You play as deer pulling a delivery sled to a peninsula about to be frozen over by a blizzard.
 The cargo you carry will ensure the people of the frozen land can survive the winter storm.
 How will you get to all the towns in time and survive the blizzard?

 # Race

-You will play as a reindeerkin.
+You will play as any deer race.
+Here’s a homebrew race specifically for this adventure: Reindeerkin.

 ## Reindeerkin